 - A video interview with Dr. Thum Ping Tjin on this incident and explains how this fits into a broader pattern of attacks by the PAP government on independent media, critics, and New Naratif specifically.

 - A joint statement from Amnesty International, Article19, ASEAN Parliamentarians for Human Rights, CIVICUS, Human Rights Watch, Forum Asia, and Scholars at Risk urging the Singapore government to withdraw its police report.
+Please also see a statement from PEN International.

 - A news article from CIVICUS covering this issue as well as the broader pattern of harassment and intimidation against Singaporean critics.